 Expanding Specialized Transportation: New Opportunities Under the Affordable Care Act (AARP Public Policy Institute, 2015).
-Explains how states can use untapped funding options under the Affordable Care Act to expand services for targeted low-income populations with mobility needs.
-Also presents two case studies illustrating how the Atlanta region and the state of Connecticut are making this work.
+This brief explains how states can use untapped funding options under the Affordable Care Act to expand services for targeted low-income populations with mobility needs.
+It also presents two case studies illustrating how the Atlanta region and the state of Connecticut are making this work.
 Listen to the podcast introducing the research findings.

 The Case of Tennessee Vans: A Social Business Model to Develop and Finance Community Mobility Resources (Community Transportation Magazine, 2013).
 Presents information on an approach in which public funds are used to initially purchase vans.
-The vans are either than sold at affordable prices and terms to human service agencies and other groups providing transportation for their service population or used in vanpools.
-Revenue from both these programs is then recycled into purchasing additional vehicles for purchase by other agencies or as replacements for vanpool vehicles.
+The vans are then either sold at affordable prices and terms to human service agencies and other groups providing transportation for their service population or used in vanpools.
+Revenue from both these programs is then recycled into purchasing additional vehicles available at other agencies or as replacements for vanpool vehicles.

 Weaving It Together: A Tapestry of Transportation Funding for Older Adults (AARP Public Policy Institute, 2013).
-Highlights the major sources of federal funding for older adult transportation and presents seven case studies of local providers from around the country to illustrate how they combine federal, state, and local funding to put quality service on the street.
-Also provides examples of how local and state coordination efforts can expand the reach of services funded.
+This report the major sources of federal funding for older adult transportation and presents seven case studies of local providers from around the country to illustrate how they combine federal, state, and local funding to put quality service on the street.
+This report also provides examples of how local and state coordination efforts can expand the reach of services funded.

 Thinking Outside the Farebox: Creative Approaches to Financing Transit Projects (T4 America, 2012).
 A guidebook designed to help community leaders get from Point A—the desire to meet the demand for transit—to Point B—raising the money needed to build and operate it.